the-turing-way/the-turing-way/workshops/book-dash/before_workshop.md

 ### Lightning talks / elevator pitches
 We have scheduled some time for you to give lightning talks about projects you're working on or anything else you are excited about.
-Those talks do not need to be related to the Turing Way or anything you want to contribute - they can be about data visualization, your favourite R package, eccentric keyboards, meditation and wellbeing tips, beer brewing or cross stitching.
+Those talks do not need to be related to the Turing Way or anything you want to contribute during the book dash - they can be about data visualization, your favourite R package, eccentric keyboards, meditation and wellbeing tips, beer brewing or cross stitching.
 Talks should be 3 minutes long and be without the support of slides as the venue will not be able to provide any equipment to display them.
 Please let us know on arrival if you would like to give an elevator pitch.

 ## On the day

 We are very excited that an illustrator from [scriberia](http://www.scriberia.co.uk/) will join us to document the sprint and provide some amazing visualisations for the handbook.

 ### Getting to the venue